- tackling gender issues

 The one-day event is planned to take place in Bristol on the 19th of February 2019 at the Watershed Media Centre (ca. 20 min walk from Bristol Temple Meads).

-Who should attendThe event is open to PhD students, post-docs, lecturers and professors in water science and engineering - women and men are equally welcome.
+Who should attendThe event is open to PhD students, post-docs, lecturers and professors and everybody else in water science and engineering - women and men are equally welcome.

 Benefits of attending